 How to carry out mid-course evaluations?

-The regular course evaluation period for regularly scheduled courses will be the same across the University.
-The time period normally runs for three to four weeks, and will end the day before the start of the examination period.
+The default course evaluation period for regularly scheduled courses will be the same across the University.
+The time period normally runs for six weeks, and will end two days after the examinaton period is over.

 TLS offers a consultation service designed to assist instructors, administrators and staff, in analyzing and enhancing or developing their teaching skills.
 The service is free of charge to all McGill and Macdonald Campus faculty and staff.